ElNauxix19/ElNauxix19/README.md

 - 👋 Hi, I’m @ElNauxix19
 - 👀 I’m interested in go to university.
 - 🌱 I’m currently learning web development.
-- 📫 How to reach me: You can send me a mail in elnauxix19@gmail.com
+- 📫 How to reach me: You can send me a mail at elnauxix19@gmail.com

 <!---
 ElNauxix19/ElNauxix19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.